Easy to Understand Guide to Circuit Board Parts

 different electronic components

-Nevertheless, you’ll need to know how these components look and function before you learn how you place and connect them in your design.
+Nevertheless, you’ll need to know how these components look and function before learning to place and connect them in your design.
 So, this is what we’ll cover in this section.

 1. Circuit Boards